 Supports and advances: OLLI at UK Mission; The University of Kentucky Mission & Core Values & University of Kentucky Strategic Vision & Objectives.

 After the review, the instructor will receive an email from the OLLI Office with further information.
 If the proposal is accepted, OLLI Staff will contact the instructor to discuss course location, meeting dates and times, preferred maximum enrollment, etc.

-If you have any questions about the course proposal process, please contact Joey Conrad at 859-257-2667 or email@example.com.
+If you have any questions about the course proposal process, please contact Teresa Hager at 859-257-2656 or firstname.lastname@example.org.